NHHS-Laney basketball games continue after fights cause postponement - NewsBreak

 WECT

-WECT viewers’ photos and videos of the Chinese balloon shot down off Carolina coast
+RAW VIDEO: Chinese balloon shot down off Carolina coast (Source: Rob Carothers)

-WILMINGTON, N.C.
-(WECT) - Viewers from across the Cape Fear region were able to capture pictures and video of the suspected Chinese spy balloon, which was shot down by military jets off the coast of Myrtle Beach on Saturday.
-At the top of this story, you can see video captured...
+Wear Red Day: How you can check on your heart health and prevent disease.
+Across Wilmington and the country today, people headed out the door this morning in red.
+A car was partially crushed under a tractor-trailer during a crash on U.S. 421 near the overpass with I-140 on Thursday.

 YAHOO!

-Note: Editor's Note: The charges in this case were later dismissed.
-Please see this story for additional details.
-This article originally appeared on Wilmington StarNews: Wilmington insurance agent arrested on drug charges.